 Slang words of any region are a fun way to learn more about its culture.
-Kentucky is no exception, and with its rich history of language and regional dialects, there are many Kentucky slang words and phrases to be learned.

-Kentucky’s rich history, culture, and dialect make it unique from other states in the US.
-So if you ever find yourself in Kentucky, don’t be surprised to hear some of these words and phrases being used!
+So, if you ever find yourself in Kentucky, don’t be surprised to hear some of these words and phrases being used!

 Kentucky Slang Words And Phrases